aherbez/clicker/README.md

 2:37: Added list of achievements to server and refactored game start logic to make a single server call for both businesses and achievements

 3:18: Added achievement tracking and notification (via alert) when a player unlocks a new achievement.
 Also stubbed out the achievement display panel

+3:45: Added in toast to notify the player when they unlock achievements